 - Be sure to remind your child that who he/she spends time with can either encourage a successful life or put them in vulnerable situations in which he/she may be “guilty by association.”

 As mentioned before, there is no right or wrong way to discuss drugs and alcohol with your child.
 Most importantly there are age-appropriate conversations that can open lines of communication with your children.
 Be sure to praise your child when he/she is making good choices and also make your expectations clear within your household.
 Most importantly, ensure your child feels comfortable discussing tough conversations with you.
 No parent, child, or family is immune to the effects of drugs.
-Any kid can end up in trouble, even those who have made an extensive effort to avoid it and even when they have been given the proper guidance from their parents.
+Any kid can end up in trouble, even those who have made an extensive effort to avoid it and when given the proper guidance.